Futski-III/Arduino-Fast-Clock/README.md

   **Note:**  By default, the LiquidMenu library will not work with an I2C 4x20 LCD.
 To fix that you will need to edit the "LiquidMenu_config.h" file.
 Change the I2C option from "false" to "true".
 You will find the LiquidMenu_config.h file in the library folder.
 You can use Notepad or any other text editor to make the change.

+Click here for instructions [How to Install Libraries from Github](https://github.com/Futski-III/Arduino-Fast-Clock/blob/master/How%20to%20Install%20Libraries.md)

 ## Pin Connections
 | Device | Device pin | Arduino Pin | Protocol |
 | ------------- |:----------:|:----------:| -------- |